TeemuJVarpula/MineSweeper/README.md

 # MineSweeper
 Minesweeper game with python

+!!
+Currently game is under modifications and not ready yet !!

 "
 Unopened tiles (cover the board at the start of the game, can also be made by removing flags) Numbered tiles (can show 1-8)